empty4est/blockchain-simulator/README.md

-# JavaScript Blockchain
+# Blockchain Simulator

-A blockchain written in JavaScript.
-The blockchain features a proof-of-work aglorthim, mining rewards/transactions, and signed wallet transactions.
+An offline blockchain that simulates the Bitcoin protocol with signed wallet transactions.
+The blockchain can be modified to increase the difficulty of the proof-of-work algorithm and mining rewards.

 ---